 Scuba Diving – In addition to discovering exceptional beaches along the DR’s thousand-mile long coastline, you’ll soon realize that the DR’s underwater world—a handful of which is protected as a national park—is equally fascinating, revealing features such as coral reefs, caves, remains of galleons, shipwrecks, and a world of multicolored marine life.
+Explore 40-meter (131-foot) wall dives off the islands of Catalina and Saona, spot turtles and eagle rays off the remote Playa Frontón in Las Galeras, or snorkel amid colorful fish at Cayo Arena.

-Discover Unique experiences throughout the Dominican Republic
+Discover Unique experiences throughout the Cayman Islands

 Macao Surf Camp offers a surf program in Punta Cana to meet everyone’s needs.
 Whether you have never surfed before and always dreamed of learning, or if you just want to improve your existing skills, we have the coaching to enable you to reach your goals.